May 29, 2021

 • How are you going to measure your return on investment for the amount of money and time you spend on marketing and advertising?

-• How will you know when to change or stop your advertising?
+• How will you know when to change or stop your advertising through certain channels?

 Budget & Timeline

 If you go into a website project without a budget, you're setting yourself up for a website that doesn't make sense for you or your business.
 The worst thing to come from this is "feature creep" (just one more page, ooh and one more section, and I might just change these colours...) that ends up wasting your time and money.
-Because of this, it's important to set a budget and understand when the website will pay itself off from the return of investment.
-An $8,000 website might sound expensive, but if it helps leverage you get $80,00 more in sales in the first year, it seems a whole lot more affordable.
+Because of this, it's important to set a budget upfront, and get a fixed price for your project so you know the total cost upfront, rather than a price that keeps going up over time.

 Ask yourself: